Niantic has just revealed that the wait for Legendary Pokémon is almost over!

-The rumors about major updates coming to the popular AR mobile game Pokémon Go have been hitting the internet for the past several months.
-Today, the game’s developer Niantic Labs confirmed that it will be making some major upgrades to its Gyms with an upcoming update.
-It will also be adding co-op Raid Battles, where players will work together to defeat boss creatures at Gym locations.
+July 12: Niantic Labs confirmed that it will be making some major upgrades to its Gyms with an upcoming update.
+The Gyms in the game will no longer be based on Prestige or training creatures, but instead, they’ll have six permanent slots with an all-new motivation meter.
+The update will also be adding the much-anticipated co-op Raid Battles, where players will work together to defeat boss creatures at Gym locations.

 New Summer Solstice event

-June 8: From June 13 until June 20, the in-game Solstice Event will see players encounter more fire- and ice-type Pokémon, receive huge XP bonuses for accurate Poke Ball tossing, and get discounted Lucky Eggs at the in-game shop.
-Meanwhile, the company will hold its “first-ever” real-world Pokémon GO event: Pokémon Go Fest Chicago.
+June 8: From June 13 until June 20, the in-game Solstice Event will see players encounter more fire- and ice-type Pokémon, receive huge XP bonuses for accurate Poké Ball tossing, and get discounted Lucky Eggs at the in-game shop.
+Meanwhile, the company will hold its “first-ever” real-world Pokémon Go event: Pokémon Go Fest Chicago.
 This will take place in Grant Park on July 22 and promises “a ton of exciting festivities.”